 Deciding to pursue a lawsuit may be a serious decision in itself, but choosing who can represent you in your suit is a great consideration.
 Employment law matters are handled in civil law most of the time.
-This factor merely narrows your search to attorneys who practice civil litigation.
+This factor merely narrows your search to attorneys who practice civil litigation such as Blackstone Law Employment Lawyers.
 Where do you go from there?
-Several factors you need to take into account in choosing an employment lawyer.
+Several factors you need to take into account.

 Some law firms or employment Attorneys can put together a website, but simply having a website is not the sign that the attorney is one of the best ones out there.
 This post will discuss some of the points to consider in your search for an employment lawyer.